 Melanoma, however, can show up on parts of the body that aren't exposed to the sun.
 It is less common, but when it does occur, it can be deadly.

 Self-checks can be as easy as using a wall mirror or a hand mirror to scan your skin for five minutes every month.
-This is especially important for people with a history of unprotected sun exposure, though Bodemer admits that for someone with a lot of sun damage or moles, a self-check may at first seem overwhelming.
+This is especially important for people with a history of unprotected sun exposure, though Bodemer admits that for someone with a lot of sun damage or moles, a self-check might seem overwhelming at first.

 "If you notice something's different, or growing, bring it up to your primary care physician or your dermatologist, who can examine it appropriately."